SteveBarnett/human-centred/air.md

     - Social and systemic problems rarely have technology solutions
     - Problems are often best understood looking at the wider context and systems
     - Address the root cause of the problem, not the surface-level symptoms
+- Be clear on what the problem is
+    - What's the problem we're trying to solve?
+    - What evidence do we have that it's a problem now?
+    - If it's not a problem now, what are the early warning signs that it will be a problem?
 - Ask why we're using AI instead of doing something else
     - Put the burden of proof of effectiveness on the AI systems
     - Extraordinary claims require extraordinary proof